 Our clients are exclusively US citizen high-net-worth individuals, trusts, and closely held corporations.
 We have clients in 12 states, with the majority in California and New York.
 As of February 2021, we have 44 client households.
 Our generational distribution is 5% Silent Generation, 47% Baby Boomers, 37% Generation X, and 11% Millennials.

 Our clients come from a broad distribution of professional backgrounds, but technology, health care and financial services are the most common.
 The universal connector is that they have high standards of client service and live well within their financial means.

-To open an account, a client must generally have investment assets of $5 million.
-Our minimum annual investment management fee is $10,000.
+To open an account, a client must generally have liquid investment assets of $2 million.
+Our minimum annual fee is $10,000.

 For clients engaging in our portfolio management services, we begin by developing an understanding of a client's objectives, assess their tolerance for risk, assess the tax situation, and construct a portfolio that's customized to them.
 We generally recommend a mix of stocks, bonds and cash.
 Depending on the clients' specific risks, objectives and values, we will exclude—or allocate towards—certain investments.

 This is then articulated in an Investment Policy Statement (IPS) that expresses the specific accounts, general objectives, restrictions and risk tolerance of the portfolio placed under management.
 This agreement, and your accounts, are reviewed and updated regularly, both internally and through regular client calls.

 Bond investments are generally guided by a client's tax situation.
 We maintain a model that guides our investments in stocks.
 Cash is often invested in savings accounts.
 For certain clients in retirement or with a very low risk tolerance, we may include gold in a portfolio.

 For taxable portfolios, we generally try to avoid the realization of capital gains.